THERE ARE OVER 65.6 MILLION FORCIBLY DISPLACED PEOPLE IN THE WORLD RIGHT NOW. MORE THAN 22 MILLION ARE REFUGEES.

 When safe return is not possible, people apply for refugee status with UN High Commissioner on Refugees.
 Less than 1% of refugees are approved for resettlement.

-The average wait time for approval for resettlement is 19 years.
+Two thirds of all refugees have been waiting for resettlement for at least five years.
 Refugees undergo the highest level of security checks of any category of people entering the US.

 After a country of resettlement is chosen, the family begins complete medical exams, cultural orientation and language training.